 Parking in central Oxford is exceedingly limited, and the City and University authorities do not encourage the bringing in of cars.
-Members of the College keeping a car, motor-cycle, or motor-scooter in Oxford must notify the registration number to the Deans of Arts.
+Junior members of the College keeping a car, motor-cycle, or motor-scooter in Oxford must notify the registration number to the Deans of Arts.
 The College allots a small number of parking places for use by nominated graduates and a charge is made.
 The Lodge Manager administers the allocation process for such permits which run for the academic year.
 Other than in exceptional circumstances (and by prior agreement with the Home Bursar), no parking is available for undergraduates' cars or motor-cycles within the College grounds.

 Access for loading and unloading vehicles near to College-owned or administered rooms is very limited.
-Traffic wardens are very active, although temporary exemptions can be arranged at the beginning and end of each Term through use of an approved windscreen display available from the Lodge Manager.
-Fresher undergraduates will not need access "within walls" for loading and unloading cars until their second year.
+Fresher undergraduates will not need access "within walls" for loading and unloading cars (they will only need this in later years of their course).